semprag/semprag.github.io/reviewers.md

 :   Are there important new theoretical insights, important new data,
     perhaps a notably original synthesis of ideas from disparate fields, or new formal techniques?
 Does the paper substantially overlap with a separate published paper of the author?
 What are the major contributions this paper makes to semantics and pragmatics?
-Note: we would expect a pointer rather than a full explanation, e.g. “The most important contribution is the analysis of Cacgia Roglai temporal markers as dynamic generalized quantifiers.”
+Note: we would expect a pointer rather than a full explanation, e.g. "The most important contribution is the analysis of Cacgia Roglai temporal markers as dynamic generalized quantifiers."

 Empirical quality & Technical competence
 :   Most (but not all) articles in will be based on empirical data.
 Is